best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 We suggest the following for a good README:

 - Short statement of intent
 - Longer description describing the problem that your project solves and how it solves it
 - Basic installation instructions or link to installation guide
 - Example usage
-- Screenshot if your project has a GUI
+- Screenshot if your project has a graphical user interface
 - Links to related projects

 ## Contributing Guidance ★☆☆☆☆